FrogTheFrog/steam-gyro-for-cemuhook/README.md

 ## Icon

-The icon you see in image above is licensed, thus I am not allowed to share it.
+The icon is licensed to me, so keep that in mind.

 # Credits